Fare: American Traditional

 The ambiance is historic with a fireplace in the main dining room, and comfortably spaced tables.
 Walls are adorned with historic pictures of George Washington.

-The kitchen is run by Executive Chef John Benjamin, a graduate of the Culinary Institute of America.
-He later honed his culinary skills working with famed chefs Thomas Keller, Charles Palmer and John Halligan. and restaurants Aureole in New York, The French Laundry in California, and the Hyatt Regency in Connecticut.
+The menu created by Executive Chef John Benjamin, a graduate of the Culinary Institute of America.
+He later honed his culinary skills collaborating with famed chefs Thomas Keller, Charles Palmer and John Halligan. and restaurants Aureole in New York, The French Laundry in California, and the Hyatt Regency in Connecticut.

 The menu is well prepared and many of the selections have been created using with fresh local, organic ingredients, and sustainable agriculture.
 They also have gluten free items.
 Salad dressings are home made.